Tide-predicting machine: Background

 The state to which the science of tide-prediction had arrived by the 1870s can be summarized: Astronomical theories of the Moon and Sun had identified the frequencies and strengths of different components of the tide-generating force.
+Combining Moon and Sun forces was described by W. K. Clifford: "The use of the jointed parallelogram opqr for compounding harmonic motions of different periods is exemplified in Sir W. Thomson's Tidal Clock.
+The clock has two hands whose lengths are proportional to the solar and lunar tides respectively, while their periods of revolution are equal to the periods of those tides.
+A jointed parallelogram is constructed, having the hands of the clock for two sides.
+If the clock is properly set, the height of that extremity of the parallelogram which is furthest from the centre will be continually proportional to the height of the compound tide."

 But effective prediction at any given place called for measurement of an adequate sample of local tidal observations, to show the local tidal response at those different frequencies, in amplitude and phase.
 Those observations had then to be analyzed, to derive the coefficients and phase angles.
 Then, for purposes of prediction, those local tidal constants had to be recombined, each with a different component of the tide-generating forces to which it applied, and at each of a sequence of future dates and times, and then the different elements finally collected together to obtain their aggregate effects.
-In the age when calculations were done by hand and brain, with pencil and paper and tables, this was recognized as an immensely laborious and error-prone undertaking.
+In the age when calculations were done by hand and brain, with pencil, paper and tables, this was recognized as an immensely laborious and error-prone undertaking.